YusufaHaidar1/Profile_Jaminanmutu_Polinema/README.md

 ## Security Vulnerabilities

+# Penjaminan Mutu Polinema

+## Introduction

+The E-Canteen project is a web application developed using Laravel and Inertia.js with Svelte.
+It aims to provide a convenient and efficient way for users to order food from a canteen online.

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

 ## License